 Have you ever thought it would be nice to work out what the most optimal outcome is from your scenario analysis work that you’re doing inside of Power BI?
 In this tutorial, I show you exactly how you can discover this and also include sensitivity analysis techniques to your what-if parameter and scenario analysis work.
+You may watch the full video of this tutorial at the bottom of this blog.

 So we go through how you can build and optimize your model through running scenarios, and then explore or run sensitivity on those scenarios.